IABTechLab/uid2docs/README.md

 ### Transparency and Control Portal

-The service providing a user-facing website (https://transparentadvertising.org/) and an underlying API to enable user Transparency and Control management.
-See the [User Trust Workflow](#user-trust-workflow) section for details.
+The service providing a user-facing website (https://transparentadvertising.org/) to provide a user with transparency and control of their UID2.

 #### Functions

-- Offers transparency to users about their UID2 usage.
+- Offers transparency to users about their UID2.

 - Provides users a way to globally opt out of UID2, which triggers opt-out requests to all UID2 data holders.

 ### UID2 Compliance Manager

-This organization audits all the participant UID2 parties for compliance against a stated code of conduct.
+This organization audits all the participant UID2 parties for compliance against stated rules.

 #### Functions